 Scratching the area of contact generally does not relieve the itching ...more symptoms »

 With a well integrated treatment plan, outbreaks of contact dermatitis can be avoided and symptoms can be effectively controlled and minimized.
 A good treatment plan is individualized to a person's medical history, severity of contact dermatitis, the specific cause, and other factors.

 Treatment of contact dermatitis includes prevention of flare-ups by avoiding exposure to the ...more treatments »

 A diagnosis of the contact dermatitis begins with taking a thorough health history, including symptoms, and performing a physical exam.

 A misdiagnosis is possible because the symptoms of the contact dermatitis can be similar to other diseases, such as eczema, psoriasis, hives, or pityriasis rosea.
-Because these and other conditions may also present with itching and rashes, and ...more misdiagnosis »
+Because these and other conditions may also ...more misdiagnosis »

 Symptoms of Contact dermatitis

 - Avoid substances that cause the irritation